 By Sylvan Hardy

-The dummies’ stuffing occasionally contain firecrackers and Chinese rockets which are set off during the immolations.
+The monigotes’ stuffing occasionally contain firecrackers and Chinese rockets which are set off during the immolations.
 These sacrificial offerings do not go gently into that good night.

-Many of the dummies are works of art, but foreigners who want to rescue one from the pyre for their living rooms should choose carefully.
-Some dummies are filled with vegetable matter or even barnyard manure and tend to make unsavory house guests.
+Many of the monigotes are works of art, but foreigners who want to rescue one from the fire for their living rooms should choose carefully.
+Some are filled with vegetable matter or even barnyard manure and tend to make unsavory house guests.

 Several history books report that the practice combines ancient Andean ritual with Spanish rites of the 1700s, most likely connected with the Feast of St. Joseph.
 Although it began in Ecuador, the tradition was spread, reportedly by Catholic priests and monks, to other Latin American countries.